top of page

 Two bare feet on a black mat with a white bandage and gauze nearby, suggesting first aid or injury treatment.

-Even with great form and gear, blisters can happen especially if you’re new to barefoot-style running.
+Even with great form and gear, blisters can happen, especially if you’re new to barefoot-style running.
 That’s why I always carry a mini blister kit.
 Hydrocolloid bandages, antiseptic wipes, and tape can save a run and prevent downtime.

+👉 Grab a ready-to-go blister kit here (affiliate link).
 Think of it as insurance for your feet.

 Final Thoughts 🌿

 If you’re ready to take your natural running to the next level, start small.
 Add one tool at a time, and notice how much easier your running journey feels.
+Embrace the freedom of barefoot running, and enjoy every step of the way!

 Comments